You may apply to the Doctor of Occupational Therapy (OTD) program if:

 Note: Applicants should be aware that a felony conviction might affect their ability to sit for the certification exam or attain state licensure.
 For more information, contact the National Board for Certification in Occupational Therapy (NBCOT), and the state licensure board in the state you wish to practice.

 General prerequisites must be completed before entering the OTD program and can be completed at any accredited college or university.
+Anatomy, Physiology, Statistics, and Abnormal Psychology should be less than 5 years old from the application date.
+All other prerequisites should be less than 7 years old from the application date.

 General Prerequisite Course Work